OakAndClay/plutus-pioneers-notes/week07/week07Notes.md

 i = input = redeemer type
  * It is the transaction that tries to consume the UTXO

 `Maybe` allows us to return nothing.
 Incicating that this function has the possibility of failing.
 If it succeeeds, it will return a tuple `(TxConstraints Void Void, State s)`.
-The second part of the tuple is the new UTXO in the form of `State s`, Includeing the new state and value of the UTXO.
+The second part of the tuple is the new UTXO in the form of `State s`, Includeing the new datum and value of the UTXO.

+`TxContraints` specifies additional constraints that the transition that produces this new UTXO must satisfy.